Savu Sea and Surrounding Areas IMMA

 The Savu Sea and surrounding areas in the East Nusa Tenggara Province is an important area for marine mammals in Indonesia.
 The area provides critical habitat for these species, such as migratory corridors, feeding and nursery areas.
-The area supports a wider diversity of 22 species of marine mammal including vulnerable and endangered species such as Blue Whale and Sperm Whale.
-Ombai Strait and the Timor Sea are also contained within the IMMA boundary and have been identified as a migratory corridor for the Pygmy Blue Whale.
-This corridor in the Savu Sea connects the migratory line between north-west Australia and Banda-Seram Seas.
-All marine mammals in Indonesia have been fully protected since 1999 and this area was declared as the Savu Sea Marine National Park, of which one of their roles in the protection of marine mammals.
-However, traditional whaling communities are still identified as a threat to the cetacean population within the region, as well as illegal, unreported and unregulated fishing, increasing marine traffic, and oil-gas exploration.
+The area supports a wide diversity of 24 species of marine mammal including vulnerable and endangered species such as blue whale and sperm whale.
+Ombai Strait and the Timor Sea are also contained within the IMMA boundary and have been identified as a migratory corridor for the pygmy blue whale.
+This corridor in the Savu Sea connects the migratory line between north-west Australia and the Banda-Seram Seas.
+All marine mammals in Indonesia have been fully protected since 1999 and this area was declared as the Savu Sea Marine National Park, one of their roles in the protection of marine mammals.
+However, traditional whaling communities are still identified as a threat to the cetacean population within the region, as well as illegal, unreported and unregulated fishing, marine debris, increasing marine traffic, and oil-gas exploration.

 Description of Qualifying Criteria